 Groceries are the biggest online boom identified so far, and we expect consumers to continue to buy online.
 We also expected categories like Sports & Fashion, Health & Beauty, Home & Interior, and Consumer Electronics to bounce back powerfully online in 2020.
 With a higher share of Retail sales Online than ever seen before.

 Beyond shopping, we see people spending more time online.
 Even those who haven’t gone through with a purchase have indeed compared products and research before buying.
 This means your products are always in the limelight, scrutinized by the eyes of potential buyers and casual shoppers.

 We didn’t lose 2020.
 Right now, there’s enormous potential for brand owners to increase their online sales.
 This report tells us that the change in consumer behavior that many expected to take three to four years may happen in just a few months.

 To be part of this rapid movement, you need to ensure you control your products online as you would in bricks-and-mortar.
-One example is that up to 40 percent of items can be wrongly listed or out-of-stock at an online retailer, and that was before the massive shift we have experienced now.
-It’s difficult to even imagine how those numbers are now, given the present pressure on online retailers.
+One example is how about 40 percent of some items are out of stock or listed in the wrong categories at an online retailer.
+And this was before the massive shift we have experienced now.
+It’s difficult to imagine how those numbers are now, given the present pressure on online retailers.

-“Are my products visible when consumers search for them at online retailers?’, is a question all sales and marketing teams at consumer brands should ask themselves right now.
+“Are my products visible when consumers search for them at online retailers?” is a question all sales and marketing teams at consumer brands should ask themselves right now.